marciomarinho/show-service-infra/README.md

 ### Other things that could be done

-- Build a multi-stage CI/CD pipeline
+- Build a multi-stage and multi-branch CI/CD pipeline with automatic build and deployment for each push to the repository.
 - Add more features to the application
 - The application could also be designed and deployed as AWS Lambdas